Why New Product Testing Insights Are Essential for a Successful Launch

 When launching new products, so much of the product development and marketing is done without any outside perspective.
-However, the internal teams who come up with the concept often have an emotional attachment, making it difficult to divorce themselves from their own personal feelings to view the product from the customer’s perspective.
+To add to the silo effect, the internal teams who come up with new product concepts often have an emotional attachment to them, making it difficult to divorce themselves from their own personal feelings to view the product from the customer’s perspective.
 This may help explain why, according to Nielsen, only 30% of all U.S. product launches will sustain or grow their sales in marketing during the first two years.

-Skipping product development research can be a critical mistake.
-Conducting market research upfront provides an opportunity to involve your customers and evaluate the product from their point of view.
-After all, they are the ones who will be using the product.
+Skipping new product development testing can be a critical mistake.
+Conducting testing upfront provides an opportunity to involve your customers and evaluate the product from their point of view.
+After all, they are the ones who will be using the product, and their testing insights are almost essential for product success.

-When companies do research, another mistake that’s commonly made is waiting until late in the development when the product is about the launch.
-In this post, we’ll share some benefits of testing early in the development process, when you are brainstorming and exploring your initial concepts.
+On the other hand, when companies do conduct testing waves, they often wait until too late in the development – when the product is about to launch.
+In this post, we’ll share the benefits of testing early in the development process, when you are brainstorming and exploring your initial concepts.
 It’s important to get feedback from your intended customers at this stage to check that your concepts will be viable in the market.

-Here are a few suggestions on how to use research intelligence to help fuel your development process:
+Here are a few suggestions on how to use testing insights to fuel your development process.

 Brainstorm New Product Concepts